 - Keep it simple – app icons are small and details get lost

 Easier said than done, I know.
 Regardless, it remains one of the core functions of your icon – to differentiate yourself and get the user to tap your app over all the others.

 Think about it this way.
 There are 1.2 million(ish) apps in the app store – it’s unlikely that you’re going to be the only one offering your product.
 So how do people know that you have the best calculator app compared to others?
 Your icon, that’s how.

 For example, here’s a screenshot of the calculator apps search results for iPhone.

-It’s more than a little ridiculous, since the vast majority of apps in the app store are free, but still – by putting that little tag on it, it automatically makes me think that if they’re tagged as free, then the rest must not be.
-And that split-second different is really all you the edge you need in the app store.
+It’s more than a little ridiculous since the vast majority of apps in the app store are free, but still – by putting that little tag on it, it automatically makes me think that if they’re tagged as free, then the rest must not be.
+And that split-second difference is really all you the edge you need in the app store.

 Not too much, but changing your app icon just a little bit is a great way to reinvigorate downloads.
 Seasonal icons are the best example of this.